livewires/you-win/docs/sheets/01-creating-sprites.md

 We can add images to the World by creating `Sprites`.
 A Sprite is an image on the screen, which we can move about, rotate, flip, scale, make transparent, and so on.

 Let’s make our first sprite.
-Add this at the bottom of your program, after all the World-related code.
+Add this at the bottom of your program, after all the World-related code (but before the final braces).
 ```js
 var player = new Sprite
 player.costume = '💩'